Apple & Blueberry Tarte Tatin is so simple to make & utterly delicious. If you’ve never made Tarte Tatin before then make this one!

 Today I’m bringing you my Apple & Blueberry Tarte Tatin!

 The first time I made a Tarte Tatin was a rather laughable affair.
-I’d seen recipe for a French Onion one in a magazine and decided I had to make it.
+I’d seen a recipe for a French Onion one in a magazine and decided I had to make it.

 Turning the Tarte Tatin out was like trying to upturn a Sumo wrestler on his head, an experience that was difficult for me and no doubt traumatic for the Tarte Tatin.
-So when I was offered to try out the Mermaid Hard Anodised Tarte Tatin Tin I was just a tad excited to say the least.
+So when I was offered to try out the Mermaid Hard Anodised Tarte Tatin Tin I was just a tad excited, to say the least.

-It’s a really sturdy tin that goes on the hob, won’t flake, peel, warp or twist and can withstand oven temperatures up to 250°C. It even comes with a life time guarantee!
+It’s a really sturdy tin that goes on the hob, won’t flake, peel, warp, or twist, and can withstand oven temperatures up to 250°C. It even comes with a lifetime guarantee!

 In my haste to bake I just washed it and went ahead without realising that it benefited from seasoning!
 But I needn’t have worried because it only stuck in 3 tiny places and I realised a wipe around the edge with some oil would probably have been a good idea!